This post may contain affiliate links. Please read our disclosure policy.

 - Top each serving with a generous tablespoon of sliced almonds, if desired.

-More Favorite Skinny Thanksgiving Leftovers Recipes
+More Favorite WW Friendly Thanksgiving Leftovers Recipes

 This looks amazing; bookmarked!
 And thanks for the shout-out; always appreciated!